Education Center and Research Library

-For more information on the Campaign to Build the Educational Center and Research Library, please contact Alison Smart, Senior Director of Development, at (508) 717-6815.
+For more information on the Campaign to Build the Education Center and Research Library, please contact Alison Smart, Senior Director of Development, at (508) 717-6815.

 The addition is a capstone project which pulls together the Museum’s most critical programs - providing the classroom space demanded by the success of the K-12 and apprentice programs, consolidating the collection and research library under one roof, facilitating the development of a digital library and distance learning capability, and broadening the flow of exhibits through more and better allocation of space.